jeff-bravo/BIGTREETECH-SKR-mini-E3/README.md

 Version for Sovol SV01 use the firmware.bin file in root directory and place on sdcard.
 Follow article on https://www.cnx-software.com/2019/11/04/sovol-sv01-upgrade-with-bigtreetech-skr-mini-e3-control-board/ for complete instructions.

+11/18

+All the tweaks are turned on now and final testing is done.
+Final firmware for now. .2 for linear advance works well.

 11/14

 You must use PlatformIO Core 4.0.3